Laura Bozzo: Criticism

 In September, 2013, Mexican social media ramped up criticisms against Laura Bozzo through Twitter and Facebook with the hashtags #LauraBozzoFueraDeMexico and #LauraBozzoMexicoNoTeQuiere, for using official State of Mexico government helicopters during a telecast allegedly used for the benefit of her show in order to set dramatic staging for the TV audience, while deferring rescue labors during the relief efforts for Hurricane Manuel.
 Criticism was sparked on Televisa's competitor, MVS networks, by Mexican journalist and noted Televisa detractor Carmen Aristegui's recount on the story, first published in the political journal Proceso.
 This was followed by Bozzo's public contest of the allegations.
 A petition on Change.org has been made by civil group "CREAMOS México A.C." to elicit her dismissal from Mexican TV.

 Personal life

 Bozzo married lawyer Mario de la Fuente in 1980.
 The couple had two daughters, Alejandra and Victoria.
-After twenty years of marriage, they divorced in August 2000.
-In 2000, Laura Bozzo stirred controversy by starting a relationship with Cristian Zuárez; 24 years her junior and former member of the Argentine musical group Ráfaga ending the relationship in July 2017.
+After 20 years of marriage, they divorced in August 2000.
+In 2000, Laura Bozzo stirred controversy by starting a relationship with Cristian Suárez; 24 years her junior and former member of the Argentine musical group Ráfaga ending the relationship in July 2017.

 Legal troubles

 It was reported, in August 2021, that a judge in Mexico ordered Bozzo to be detained after she did not voluntarily appear at a jail to face charges of tax evasion.
-It is believed that she left Mexico and the Interpol has been asked to help finding her.
+It is believed that she left Mexico and the Interpol has been asked to help find her.